maximilianfeldthusen/mqtt/README.md

 Using MQTT with C can be powerful but comes with its own set of quirks.
-Here are some common challenges developers often face:
+Here are some common challenges:

 ### 1. **Memory Management**
 C doesn’t have garbage collection, so you need to manually allocate and free memory for MQTT messages, payloads, and client structures.
 A missed `free()` can lead to memory leaks, while a premature one can crash your app.